 Taxes & Licensing

-A lot of the cost to open a bar comes in taxes and licenses (including getting a liquor license).
+A lot of the cost of opening a bar comes in taxes and licenses (including getting a liquor license).
 Depending on your location, your employees, and your bar, federal, state, and local taxes may factor in.
 In total, this could get your yearly costs up into the tens of thousands.

 Of course, that depends on your situation.
 Some places are more expensive, while some are much more affordable.
 Look into the rules in the area you plan to open your bar to be sure.